mhashim6/blog/content/posts/self-review/audio-player.md

 ---

 ## Afterthoughts
 You now reached the state I was in when I first worked on that project.
-But you much better of its pitfalls and why it is the way it is now.
+But you know much better of its pitfalls and why it is the way it is.
 We can now briefly talk improvements:

 - This can be safer by declaring the APIs as `async`.
 Sure it'll introduce complexity but can provide safe access to state
 - `loop` shouldn't be a luggage to carry, it can be better represented as a state